Log in to the dashboard at https://dashboard.catalystcloud.nz/

 Enter a name and description and click “Create Security Group”:

-Create a rule to allow RDP access.
-This can be selected from the Rule drop down menu, leave the defaults for the other fields.
-Click “Add”.
+For this example we are going to create a rule to allow RDP access.
+This can be selected from the rule drop down menu.
+We will leave the defaults for the other fields and then click “Add”.

 Warning